apache/trafficcontrol/docs/source/overview/traffic_stats.rst

 Traffic Stats
 =============
-Traffic Stats is a utility written in Go that mines metrics from Traffic Monitor's JSON APIs and stores the data locally in Redis for a short period of time.
-This data is inherently transient, rolls frequently, and is volatile due to the default in-memory nature of Redis.
-The transient nature of the data is acceptable, as this system's purpose is to land data in Redis for other tools to consume.
+Traffic Stats is a collection of utilities written in Go that are used to acquire and store statistics about CDNs controlled by Traffic Control.
+Traffic Stats mines metrics from Traffic Monitor's JSON APIs and stores the data in `InfluxDb <http://influxdb.com>`_.
+Data is typically stored in InfluxDb on a short-term basis (30 days or less).
+The short-term data is used to drive graphs created by `Grafana <http://grafana.org>`_ which are linked from Traffic Ops.
+Traffic Stats also creates a daily summary of stats and stores the daily summaries in the Traffic Ops database.

-Once in Redis, the data can be extracted and prepared to be sent elsewhere for long term storage.
-Any number of Traffic Stats instances may run on a given CDN to collect metrics from Traffic Monitor, however, redundancy and integration with a long term metrics storage system is implementation dependent.
+Any number of Traffic Stats instances may run on a given CDN to collect metrics from Traffic Monitor, however, integration with a long term metrics storage system is implementation dependent.

 Traffic Stats does not influence overall CDN operation, but is required in order to display charts in Traffic Operations.